 Amsterdam to Keukenhof by car

-The other popular way of traveling to Keukenhof is by car.
+An other popular way of traveling to Keukenhof is by car.
 The flower park is easily accessible by car from Amsterdam and many large cities in the Netherlands.
 Located between Amsterdam and The Hague and it is easily reached via the A4 (exit Nieuw-Vennep) and the A44 (exit 3 Lisse).
 Follow the signs ‘Keukenhof’.
-At the entrance you will find a large parking lot where you can park your car for only € 6.00 all day.
-Order this parking ticket together with you entrance ticket to avoid waiting lines.
+At the entrance you will find a large parking lot where you can park your car for only € 6.00 a day.
+Order your parking ticket online together with you entrance ticket to avoid waiting lines.
 If you do not have a car, it is also an option to rent a car at, for example, Amsterdam Airport Schiphol.
-A rental car is available for around € 45,00 a day.
+Rental cars are available for around € 45,00 a day.
 Check out the best deals for a rental car here.

 Amsterdam to Keukenhof with a (guided) tour